codbcks/Texacorp/README.md

 - put inside the credentials that you received from gradestyle@digitaledu.ac.nz (put the quotes "")

   ```
-  email: "upi123@aucklanduni.ac.nz"
+  email: "UPI@aucklanduni.ac.nz"
-  accessToken: "YOUR_KEY"
+  accessToken: “YOUR_KEY”
   ```

- these are your credentials to invoke GradeStyle
+ these are your credentials to invoke gradestyle

 ## To run the game